Red-suited frontman for Finland's Santa village calls for Christmas love

-ROVANIEMI, Finland, Dec 12 (Reuters) - A red-suited frontman for Santa Claus village in Lapland has asked people to “share the compassion and the love of Christmas” this year.
+ROVANIEMI, Finland (Reuters) - A red-suited frontman for Santa Claus village in Lapland has asked people to “share the compassion and the love of Christmas” this year.

 His speech on Monday was part of the Christmas build up at the Arctic village in northern Finland that has hosted some 160,000 visitors this year.
 Tourists from Asia made up the largest contingent.